Michigan Coin Dealer Poured $5M into Slots, Charged with Ripping Off Customers

 That same month, Bay County Sherrif’s Office launched an investigation after receiving a complaint from a 72-year-old man who had paid Burton $20K for gold and silver.
 The man received $9,665 in gold and silver and a promise that the remaining balance would be paid in silver.

-Months passed, and despite his numerous efforts to contact Burton, the victim did not receive his silver, prosecutors claimed.
+Months passed, and despite his numerous efforts to contact Burton, the victim didn’t receive his silver, prosecutors claimed.

 There is always an excuse,” the man told police, according to court filings.
 “He was saying they were closed because he had COVID or something … On Facebook, Matt is posting pictures in a suite at the Lions game, so he’s living large on my dime.”

-When investigators learned that Burton was a regular visitor to the Soaring Eagle, they obtained the history of his Player’s Club reward card, and it made for interesting reading.
+When investigators learned that Burton was a regular visitor to the Soaring Eagle, they obtained the history of his Player’s Club reward card, which made for interesting reading.

 Prolific Gambler